Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: Presentation of Perceval

 \subsection{Global Architecture}

-\perceval is a linear optical circuit development framework whose design is based on the following core ideas: \begin{itemize} \item It is simple to use, both for theoretical and experimental physicists and for computer scientists; \item It does not constrain the user to any framework-specific conventions that are theoretically equivalent (for example it was noticed early on that many different conventions for beam splitters can be found in the literature); \item It provides state-of-the-art optimised algorithms -- practically benchmarked on specific use cases; \item It provides -- when possible and pertinent -- access to symbolic calculations for finding analytical solutions; \item It provides companion tools, like a unitary matrix toolkit, and \LaTeX or HTML rendering of algorithms; \item It incorporates realistic, parametrisable error and noise modelling; \item It enables a simple transition from simulators to actual photonic processors (QPU).
+\perceval is a linear optical circuit development framework whose design is based on the following core ideas: \begin{itemize} \item It is simple to use, both for theoretical and experimental physicists and for computer scientists. \item It does not constrain the user to any framework-specific conventions that are theoretically equivalent (for example it was noticed early on that many different conventions for beam splitters can be found in the literature). \item It provides state-of-the-art optimised algorithms -- as benchmarked on specific use cases. \item It provides -- when possible and appropriate -- access to symbolic calculations for finding analytical solutions. \item It provides companion tools, such as a unitary matrix toolkit, and \LaTeX or HTML rendering of algorithms. \item It incorporates realistic, parameterisable error and noise modelling. \item It aims to provide a seamless transition from simulators to actual photonic processors (QPU).
 As such, most of the programmatic interfaces are designed for QPU control.
 In particular, fixing a specific QPU automatically hides methods giving access to properties (such as probability amplitudes) and features which would be unavailable on the actual hardware. \end{itemize}

 \perceval is a modular object-oriented Python code, with optimised functions written in C making use of SIMD vectorisation.
 In the following section, we give an overview of the main classes available to the user.
-A full documentation is maintained on \hyperlink{https://github.com/Quandela/Perceval}{GitHub} and available online through the project \hyperlink{https://perceval.quandela.net/docs}{website}.
+A full documentation is maintained on \href{https://github.com/Quandela/Perceval}{GitHub} and available online through the project \href{https://perceval.quandela.net/docs}{website}.